 - The size

-The quality of art is judged by every viewer who looks at it.
+The quality of the art is judged by every viewer who looks at it.

-There are people who are looking to purchase art, just like yours.
+Some people are looking to purchase art, just like yours.

-So back to my earlier question, why are some artists all over the internet while you only have your friends and family following you on social media?
+So back to my earlier question, why are some artists all over the internet while your friends and family only follow you on social media?

 The reason why you see those artists everywhere is that they have a desire to learn and become successful.

 Of course, you will want to continue to enhance your artistic skills.
-But the level of an artist’s skill is not the only reason they are a successful artist or a starving artist.
+But the level of an artist’s skill is not the only reason they are successful or starving artists.

 Why Some Artist Fail At Selling Art